michaelarichard/logapp/README.md

  - 1hr add helm chart w/ skaffold and determine curl post file - parse / response
  - 3 distracted/interrupted hrs writing code to parse log file and calculate pass/fail - Not done yet but close. (see output below)
  - Hit time limit working on working out numpy/statistics math tests and formatting of result response.
+ - After communicating status, added another hour+ to finalize result response, and threw in the logpath option for fun.

 ## Recommendations
 - Log file format -> into complete json objects,  including type, id, and ref data in all lines.